I Wouldn't Normally Do This Kind of Thing: Release

+Artwork and packaging

+As with the previous singles from Very, the duo donned new outfits for the promotional campaign.
+Lowe wore a blonde wig with a pink and white costume, while Tennant was dressed in pink and black clothing with a brunette wig.
+The CD2 single (pictured) featured Tennant with repeated images of Lowe dancing around him, and CD1 had the reverse with Lowe in the center surrounded by dancing Tennants.
+In the UK, CD2 came in a rubber sleeve that could hold both CD singles.
+This was similar to the packaging for Very Relentless.

 Critical reception

 Larry Flick from Billboard wrote, "PSB's lauded Very project spawns another club winner as they combine their patented pop/disco electro-grooves with sharp, clever lyrics.
 The hook is quite memorable, while a plethora of trance-ish remixes is right in the pocket of current dance trends.
 Lively album version also is a total joy, and deserves more than a just cursory push from EMI's pop promotion department."
 Dave Sholin from the Gavin Report said, "It's impossible to hear Chris Lowe and Neil Tennant's trademark sound and not believe this pair has great fun making their music."
 He added that the music video "recalls the days when Twiggy set fashion trends."